 If you're planning on hiking the entire trail end-to-end, expect it to take about 3-4 days to complete.
 The route is only 25 miles in length, but it crosses over some incredibly rugged terrain that offers plenty of vertical gain and loss along the way.
 Perhaps most difficult of all however are the sandy and rocky beaches, which can slow even the fastest hiker down.
-Walking on wet sand is slow and ponderous, particularly with a full pack strapped to your back.
+Walking on wet sand can be ponderous work, particularly with a full pack strapped to your back.

 04 of 10

 Ask anyone who has ever hiked the Lost Coast Trail, and they're likely to tell you that it is a moderately challenging trek, mostly due to the beaches you'll encounter along the way.
 Unlike the well established and marked trail that runs through the surrounding wilderness, the beaches are often wet, uneven, and include large rocks to scramble over, not to mention plenty of shifting sand to walk on.
 This can make for difficult and tiring trekking, zapping the energy from any backpacker's legs.

 Experienced hikers aren't likely to be put off by these challenges, although it is good to be aware of them ahead of time.
 When walking on the beach it is best to take your time and walk at a moderate pace.
 Once you return to the actual trail itself, your legs will welcome the more solid ground.Continue to 5 of 10 below.

 05 of 10